jjcard/JLenPEG/README.md

 # JLenPEG
 [![Build Status](https://travis-ci.org/jjcard/JLenPEG.svg?branch=master)](https://travis-ci.org/jjcard/JLenPEG)

-Java implenmentation of the brilliant image compression algorithm, [LenPEG](http://www.dangermouse.net/esoteric/lenpeg.html).
+Java implementation of the brilliant image compression algorithm, [LenPEG](http://www.dangermouse.net/esoteric/lenpeg.html).
-Currently this library is only striving to implement Version 1 of the algorithm.
+Currently, this library is only striving to implement Version 1 of the algorithm.
 Note that this library is for entertainment purposes only, and should not be used in a production environment.